vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 466-67 (from Vi.
 Dh.
 III.
 155. 1-7).
 Pañcaratnas--acc. to KKN 366, HK 413 and KR 493 (all

-quoting Kālikā ) the five jewels are gold, diamond (hiraka ), sapphire, Padmarāga (ruby), and pearl; while HV I. 47 quoting Adityapurāṇa says they are gold, silver, pearl, coral
+quoting Kālikā ) the five jewels are gold, diamond (hiraka ), sapphire, Padmarāga (ruby), and pearl; while HV I. 47 quoting Ādityapurāṇa says they are gold, silver, pearl, coral

 and rājāvarta (Lapis Lazuli).